McFuzzySquirrel/viben/docs/blog-post-viben-revisited.md

 The original was a proof of concept.
 The rework is a game.

----

 ## What I'd Do Next

 This is a working prototype, not a finished product.
 Here's what's on my mind:

 ### Mobile Support
 The game currently targets desktop browsers.
-But singing games are inherently mobile — you're already holding your phone near your face.
+But singing games are inherently mobile, you're already holding your phone near your face.
 Touch-friendly controls, responsive layout, and mobile audio handling would make this much more accessible.

 ### A Cleaner, More Focused UI
 The current UI works but tries to show everything at once.
 I'd like to simplify: fewer numbers on the HUD, more visual feedback (the rocket itself telling you how you're doing), and a more guided first-time experience.

 ### Better Onboarding
 Right now, you land on the home screen and need to figure out what to do.
-A brief interactive tutorial — "Sing Do to launch the rocket" — would make the first 30 seconds much clearer.
+A brief interactive tutorial, "Sing Do to launch the rocket", would make the first 30 seconds much clearer.

 ### Sound Design
 The game is currently silent except for your voice.
 Adding launch sounds, boost effects, and ambient space audio would transform the experience.
 The irony of a music game with no music isn't lost on me.